CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Approach

-\textbf{Multi-step time integration:} Traditional simulators use a timestep $\Delta t$ to advance the state from $t$ to $t+1$, requiring $T/\Delta t$ steps to simulate a rollout of duration $T$.
+\textbf{Prediction chunk:} Traditional simulators use a timestep $\Delta t$ to advance the state from $t$ to $t+1$, requiring $T/\Delta t$ steps to simulate a rollout of duration $T$.
 Increasing $\Delta t$ reduces the number of steps but degrades numerical accuracy.
-In contrast, the proposed method predicts $n$ future steps from state at $t$ to $t+n$ simultaneously.
-This approach (i) preserves fine timestep size discretization while achieving an $n$-fold speedup, (ii) provides dense supervision through intermediate ground-truths, and (iii) enables efficient long-range propagation via a more compact computational graph.
-The decoders output $\Delta \mathbf{v}_{t+1:t+n}$ and $\Delta L^{rest}_{t+1:t+n}$, from which the final states are iteratively integrated using the chosen scheme.
+In contrast, the proposed method predicts $n$ future steps from state $t+1$ to $t+n$ simultaneously, henceforth referred to as a prediction chunk.
+This approach (i) preserves fine timestep size discretization while achieving an $n$-fold speedup, (ii) provides dense supervision through intermediate ground truths, and (iii) enables efficient long-range propagation via a more compact computational graph.
+The decoders output $\Delta \mathbf{v}_{t+1:t+n}$ and $\Delta \ell^{rest}_{t+1:t+n}$, from which the final states are iteratively integrated using the chosen scheme.

-\textbf{Loss function:} To train the GNN, as well as the internal cable actuation decoder, a single loss using the standard mean-squared-error (MSE), over the predicted and ground-truth (GT) velocity changes and rest length changes, is used:
+\textbf{Loss function:} To train the GNN, as well as the internal cable actuation decoder, a single standard mean-squared-error (MSE) loss $\mathcal{L}$, over the predicted and ground-truth (GT) node velocity changes and rest length changes, averaged over the prediction chunk size $n$, is used:

-where $B_{nodes}$ and $B_{cables}$ are the number of nodes and cables in a training batch, respectively, and $w_1$ and $w_2$ are user-defined weights balancing the two.
+where $B_{n}$ and $B_{c}$ are the number of nodes and actuated cables in a training batch, respectively, and $\rho_n$ and $\rho_c$ are user-defined weights balancing the two.